 Even during the Bush administration, you'd see pictures of controversial people that ended up in the Bush White House.

-I mean, he can't possibly know everybody, or you know, presidential candidates or you know, people that Hillary Clinton have associated with, or even other politicians, maybe even some of them Republican.
+I mean, he can't possibly know everybody or, you know, presidential candidates or, you know, people that Hillary Clinton have associated with or even other politicians, maybe even some of them Republican.

-Is this is this widespread this infiltration?
+Is this widespread this infiltration?

 They put it forward again.

-The entire bill is a double agent counterintelligence program orchestrated by the Muslim Brotherhood, run out of the Department of Homeland Security's civil rights, civil liberties division.
+The entire bill is a double-agent counterintelligence program orchestrated by the Muslim Brotherhood, run out of the Department of Homeland Security's Civil Rights, Civil Liberties Division.

-You're saying that the Muslim Brotherhood has access at the highest levels of our government and we know about it and we allow it to continue.
+You're saying that the Muslim Brotherhood has access at the highest levels of our government, and we know about it, and we allow it to continue.

 But I just want to be clear in what you're saying.